Tom Paris: Events of Voyager

 During Voyager's second year in the Delta Quadrant, Paris reconfigures a shuttlecraft with the help of Kim and chief engineer B'Elanna Torres and breaks the transwarp barrier, achieving warp 10 and becoming the first known person to do so.
 However, this later causes Paris to experience an accelerated state of evolution that would normally take humans millions of years.
 During this, Paris kidnaps Janeway in a shuttlecraft and brings her on a warp 10 flight.
 Voyager later finds the duo on an uninhabited planet and discovers that they had evolved into amphibian-like beings and had reproduced.
 The Doctor manages to reverse the evolution process using antiproton treatments.
 Later that year, Paris also participates in a plot organized by Janeway and Tuvok in order to flush out a possible traitor aboard Voyager that had been feeding information to Seska and the Kazon, one of Voyager's enemies.
 However, this negatively impacts Paris' relations with first officer Chakotay as no one else had known of the plan, all being deceived by Paris' apparent tardiness and attitude.
 The plot is successful at deceiving the rest of the crew to the point where Neelix, believing that Paris was going to leave Voyager for good, gives a tribute speech on his own onboard show.
 Paris later manages to sneak on board a Kazon ship and discover the spy.
-In the season 3 premiere, "Basics", Paris take backs Voyager with the assistance of the Doctor, crewman Lon Suder as well as several Talaxian ships after Voyager was taken over by the Kazon.
+In the season 3 premiere, "Basics", Paris takes back Voyager with the assistance of the Doctor, crewman Lon Suder as well as several Talaxian ships after Voyager was taken over by the Kazon.

 During Voyager's third and fourth years into its journey, Paris is accused of bombing an alien world along with Kim and is sentenced to jail.
 Paris becomes gravely injured after being stabbed during a prison fight.
 Despite Voyager later discovering and bringing forward the true perpetrator, Paris and Kim are denied release due to the society's laws.
 Both men are later saved by Janeway and the others after they break into the prison.
 Relationships-wise, Paris grows closer to B'Elanna Torres.
 In one instance, Torres experiences symptoms similar to the Vulcan pon farr and aggressively pursues Paris as a result.
 Knowing that Torres was in a delirious state, Paris does not engage with her, angering the latter as she knew of Paris' advances.
 The year after, Paris and Torres are on an away mission which had gone wrong.
 As the pair float aimlessly in space in their environmental suits, the duo confesses to each other their true feelings.
 Fortunately, they are saved by Voyager in time.
 As the rest of the crew are unaware of the duo's relationship, they try their best to keep quiet about it.
 During that year, Paris also returns to being a field medic after Kes departs Voyager in "The Gift", serving regular shifts in the sickbay.